 The School Psychology Program Committee considers a broad range of academic, personal, and experiential factors when making admissions decisions.
 The program does not have specific GPA or GRE score requirements, so applicants with lower GPAs or GRE scores are not necessarily denied admittance to the program.
 Applications are reviewed in January for summer or fall enrollment.
-Complete credentials should be on file by January 5th for both the Ed.S. and Ph.D. program in order to be considered for admission.
+Complete credentials should be on file by December 1st for the Ph.D. program and by January 5th for the Ed.S. program in order to be considered for admission.
 Interviews with selected applicants to the Ph.D. program will also be conducted by at least two faculty members from the School Psychology Program Committee.
 These interviews may be in person, by telephone, or via videoconferencing and typically take place during the last two weeks of January.
 Applicants to the Ph.D. program who indicate their intention to engage in full-time study during the interview are considered for admission to the doctoral program.
 Ph.D. and Ed.S. degree applicants are notified of their admission status by February 1st.